Launch Operations Underway

 Validate Demand

 First customers cross from Del Rio to pick up their orders in Acuña.
-We sell the first carcass, publish actual rancher margin vs. intermediary rates, and validate that the demand is there.
-Working capital keeps inventory moving without waiting for the first batch to fully clear.
+We sell the first carcass, publish actual rancher margin data, and validate that the demand is there.
+Working capital keeps inventory moving continuously.

 Phase 3 — Scale